gvwilson/tidynomicon/_en/basics.md

 > Note that R uses double quotes to display strings even when we give it a single-quoted string
 > (which is no worse than Python using single quotes when we've given it doubles).
-> Note also that the current version of RMarkdown doesn't show the values of raw Python expressions:
-> while the expression `"Hi!"` in R produces that same text as output even without a `print`,
-> omitting the `print` in Python leaves us with no output.
-> This will be fixed.

 ## How do I add numbers?